 - Add a few spoonfuls of the egg mixture into the chocolate mixture to temper it.
 Stir until combined.

 - Pour all of the chocolate mixture into the egg mixture and beat well.

 - Add the flour mixture slowly into the egg mixture and stir until just combined.

 - Fold in the beer, followed by the semi-sweet chocolate chips and mix until combined.

-- Pour into the prepared pan and bake for 25-30 minutes, or until a toothpick is inserted and comes out clean.
+- Pour into the prepared pan and bake for 25-30 minutes, or until a toothpick inserted into the center and comes out clean.

-- Remove from oven, let cool and dust with confectioners sugar before serving.
+- Remove from the oven, let cool and dust with powdered sugar before serving.